 5. Encourage him to be proactive with his health

-Erectile dysfunction can be created (or exacerbated) by unhealthy habits like smoking, drinking alcohol, eating high amounts of processed foods, or lack of exercise.
+Due to rampant cortisol levels, erectile dysfunction can be exacerbated by unhealthy habits like smoking, drinking alcohol, eating high amounts of processed foods, or lack of exercise.

 Ultimately, what is good for his heart health is good for his penile health.
 And what is good for his health is good for your shared sex life.